 - Good student discounts

-and any other types of programs that can lower the cost of putting a second car on your policy.
+There are many other types of programs you can look into that can lower the cost of putting a second car on your policy.

 If you can pay completely in cash for the second car, you won’t have to get comprehensive coverage, which is usually required in most states if you finance a vehicle.